pSub/master-thesis/README.md

     * Install Eclipse plugin Spoofax (http://download.spoofax.org/update/nightly)
     * Import project into Eclipse
     * Build the project to make sure everything works
-    * Choose a type system from the folder specification
+    * Choose a type system from the folder syntax/specification/
     * Comment all lines after `rules'
     * Click on `Generation' -> `Generate SDF'
     * Build the project again